Guangzhou Attractions: 25 Best Places to Visit (2023)

 guangzhou

 One of China’s largest cities in the south, you’ll find the sprawling metropolis of Guangzhou to be a captivating place with a vibe all its own.
 Unlike the other big cities in China, it has an entirely different feeling to it.
 Perhaps it’s the warmer weather or the genuine warmth of the citizens there, but the lively atmosphere mixed in with historic sights and fun activities make it a perfect stop on your China itinerary.
-Known as the City of Five Rams, here are the 21 best Guangzhou attractions to see when you’re visiting this city.
+Known as the City of Five Rams, here are the best attractions in Guangzhou to see when you’re visiting this city.

 1. Chimelong Safari Park